Applying for a visa - Trinidad and Tobago

 If the main destination of your short stay – 90 days or less per six-month period - in the French Overseas Departments and Regions is Martinique, Guadeloupe (includes Marie Galante, Désirade and les Saintes), French Guiana and/or Réunion or in the French Overseas Territorial Collectivities is Saint Barthélemy, Saint Martin, Saint Pierre and Miquelon, French Polynesia, Mayotte, New Caledonia and/or Wallis and Futuna, kindly contact the French Embassy in Castries, St. Lucia for information on applying; effective July 1, 2014.

-NB: Citizens of Trinidad and Tobago do not require a visa for short stays – 90 days or less per six-month period – in the French Overseas Departments and Regions of Martinique and Guadeloupe effective December 18, 2009.
+NB: Citizens of Trinidad and Tobago do not require a visa for short stays – 90 days or less per six-month period – in the French Overseas Departments and Regions of Martinique and Guadeloupe effective December 18, 2009, and French Guiana, Réunion and Saint-Pierre and Miquelon effective March 11, 2016.
 However, travellers must still be able to produce documentary evidence of their motive of stay, accommodation, medical insurance, sufficient finances and return travel to an Immigration Officer at the border, if requested.

 c.
 SHORT STAY VISA for travel to some African countries